Age of Consent (Vic)

-Under Section 49C of the Crimes Act, it is an offence for a person to sexually penetrate a child aged 16 or 17 who is under the person’s care, supervision or authority.
+Under Section 49C of the Victorian Crimes Act 1958, it is an offence for a person to sexually penetrate a child aged 16 or 17 who is under the person’s care, supervision or authority.
 This offence carries a maximum of 10 years imprisonment.

-It is also an offence, under Section 49E, for a person in a position of care, supervision or authority to sexually touch a child.
+It is also an offence, under Section 49E of the Victorian Crimes Act 1958, for a person in a position of care, supervision or authority to sexually touch a child.
 This offence carries a maximum penalty of 5 years imprisonment.

-A person who has care, supervision or authority of a child is defined in Section 37 as including, but not being limited to:
+A person who has care, supervision or authority of a child is defined in Section 37 of the Victorian Crimes Act 1958 as including, but not being limited to:

 - Parents and step-parents;